victorstack-ai/drupal-swiper-formatter-issue-3573687/README.md

 - **Views'style plugin** "Swiper formatter" which will turn any View into a swiping game (see more below about advanced usage).

-- **Swiper markup field formatter plugin** for text field types - renders slides from any kind of text/markup, coming from text fields, including rich text fields.
+- **Swiper markup** field formatter plugin for text field types - renders slides from any kind of text/markup, coming from text fields, including rich text fields.

-- **Swiper images field formatter plugin** for image type of fields.
+- **Swiper images** field formatter plugin for image type of fields.
   It extends on a current image formatter and respects all of parent settings, such as Image style and Image link.

+- **Swiper entity** field formatter plugin, currently basic tested on Media entity reference field as well as Content entity reference field.

 - **Each Swiper.js instance is fully unique** so we can have as many, and as different or the same, in parallel on the same page.